zanminkian/git-validator/packages/git-validator/README.md

 ### CLI

-There are some convenient built-in commands for you to lint and format code (using eslint and prettier under the hood).
+There are some convenient built-in commands to lint and format code (using eslint and prettier under the hood).
 You can run `npx git-validator -h` for more details.

 ```
 Usage: git-validator [options] [command] [paths...]